 - G. The streets and thoroughfares proposed are suitable and adequate to carry anticipated traffic, and the density will not generate traffic in such amounts as to overload the street network outside the PD district; - H. There will be no adverse fiscal impact to the county, specifically, but not limited to provision of services; and - I. Each phase, if applicable, of the development, as well as the development as a whole, can exist as an independent unit capable of creating an environment of sustained desirability and stability.

 SECTION IX

-Alameda County Code of Ordinances, Title 17 - Zoning, Chapter 17.34 C-O Districts, section 17.34.010 is hereby amended as follows:
+Alameda County Code of Ordinances, Title 17 - Zoning, Chapter 17.34 C-O Districts, sections 17.34.010, 17.34.020, and 17.34.030 are hereby amended as follows:

 17.34.010 - Administrative office districts-Intent.